terminusdb/technical-blogs/blogs/json_diff_and_patch.md

 data structures - but not for all.
 Only certain *types* of data structures can be updated with these approaches.
 In addition, many updates require human aided review and will never require a CRDT.
-Still others will have *object read model* conditions which can not be specified in a CRDT.
+Still others will have *object read model* conditions that can not be specified in a CRDT.
 Ultimately our databases should support a range of distributed datatypes including CRDT.